klinglme/developer-documentation/docs/src/guide/ring-klingl.md

 ## Add Payload

-Its possible to add an payload to your **klingl** request.
-The payload could be a simple string or json.
+It is possible to add some payload to your **klingl** request.
+The payload should be a simple string.

 > You can use a payload in all types of ring request!